us-bea/bea.R/README.md

 ## To Use beaSearch and beaGet

-Currently, the beaR library offers two main methods: beaSearch and beaGet.
+Currently, the bea.R library offers two main methods: beaSearch and beaGet.

 ### beaSearch
 This method allows you to search for BEA data by keyword.
 For example, to find all datasets in which the term "personal consumption" appears, use the following: